Sergio Ramos: 2014–20: Sustained success and captaincy

-2017–18 season

 On 20 August 2017, in Real Madrid's first game of the 2017–18 La Liga, he received his 23rd career red card.
 It was his 18th in La Liga, a joint highest record.
 He went on to break that record, seeing his 19th La Liga red in a 0–0 draw with Athletic Bilbao.
 Ramos scored his first goal of the season on 13 September in the Champions League, scoring a bicycle kick against APOEL on match-day 1.
 In La Liga, Ramos scored four goals, including two penalties – against Leganes and Sevilla.
 During the 2017–18 UEFA Champions League, he made eleven appearances, while scoring one goal, when Madrid won their third consecutive and 13th overall Champions League title.
 Ramos' performance in the final, however, was met with criticism; a challenge on Mohamed Salah resulted in the Egyptian dislocating his shoulder and missing the rest of the game, and he hit Liverpool keeper Loris Karius in the head with his elbow, the goalkeeper later being diagnosed with concussion.
 Ramos later denied that he intentionally hit Karius, saying that Virgil van Dijk pushed him into Karius.
 Ramos became the first player to captain a team to three consecutive Champions League triumphs, having now lifted the Champions League in every season as captain.